What Is An Anxiety Disorder?

-While it is normal for individuals to experience anxiety or nervousness, anxiety disorders may cause physical and emotional distress that interfere with that individual’s ability to lead a normal life.
-Anxiety disorders are common, affecting over 18% of all Americans.
+While it’s normal for to experience anxiety or nervousness, anxiety disorders may cause physical and emotional distress that interfere with a person’s ability to lead a normal life.
+Anxiety disorders are real illnesses with real causes.

-- How are Anxiety Disorders Treated?
+How Are Anxiety Disorders Treated?